Pricing Carbon Worldwide

 However, usually, most companies tend to buy carbon permits if it’s cheaper to buy them than to try to lower emissions.
 Carbon permits can be invested in by businesses, industries, or even the public in some regions, via a carbon futures market.

 Carbon pricing throughout the world

-ETS in the US have a low average price (below $10/ ton CO2 in RGGI, and below $20 in California), so while these ETS have been effective in getting fossil fuel power plants to invest more in clean energy; the more effective carbon prices in Northern Europe are considerably higher.
+ETS in the US have low average carbon prices (below $10/ ton CO2 in RGGI, and below $20 in California), so while these ETS have been effective in getting fossil fuel power plants to invest more in clean energy; the more effective carbon prices in Northern Europe are considerably higher.

-A summary of few European and American carbon cap and trade markets are:
+Summaries and links to European and American carbon cap and trade markets:

 The U.S. Northeast region - Regional Greenhouse Gas Initiative (RGGI):

 STORY - "Cap & Trade Shows Its Economic Muscle in the Northeast, $1.3B in 3 Years (Regional Greenhouse Gas Initiative offers blueprint to all states)" - By Naveena Sadasivam, InsideClimate News- insideclimatenews.org/cap-trade-shows-economic-muscle-northeast-13-billion-RGGI-clean-power-plan